orbitalquark/textadept/docs/api.md

 of directory paths, using a list dialog.
 If *paths* is `nil`, uses the current project's root directory, which is obtained from `io.get_project_root()`.
 String or list *filter* determines which files to show in the dialog, with the default filter being `io.quick_open_filters[path]` (if it exists) or `lfs.default_filter`.
-A filter consists of Lua patterns that match file and directory paths to include or exclude.
+A filter consists of glob patterns that match file and directory paths to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a '!'.
 If no inclusive patterns are given, any path is initially considered.
-As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
+As a convenience, '/' also matches the Windows directory separator ('[/\\]' is not needed).
 The number of files in the list is capped at `quick_open_max`.
 If *filter* is `nil` and *paths* is ultimately a string, the filter from the `io.quick_open_filters` table is used.
 If that filter does not exist, `lfs.default_filter`